funRiceGenes/funRiceGenes.github.io/_posts/OS/J/2015-01-20-OsJAZ1~OsTIFY3~EG2.md

     + These results together suggest that OsJAZ1 plays a role in regulating the drought resistance of rice partially via the ABA and JA pathways
     + Expression of OsJAZ1 was strongly responsive to JA treatment, and it was slightly responsive to ABA, salicylic acid, and abiotic stresses including drought, salinity, and cold
     + A subcellular localization assay indicated that OsJAZ1 was localized in both the nucleus and cytoplasm
+    + The OsJAZ1 degron modulates jasmonate signaling sensitivity during rice development.
+    + To clarify this question, we performed bioassays and genetic experiments to uncover the function of the OsJAZ1 degron in rice JA signaling

 * **Connection**
     + __OsCOI1~OsCOI1a__, __OsJAZ1~OsTIFY3~EG2__, [OsbHLH148, a basic helix-loop-helix protein, interacts with OsJAZ proteins in a jasmonate signaling pathway leading to drought tolerance in rice](http://www.ncbi.nlm.nih.gov/pubmed?term=OsbHLH148, a basic helix-loop-helix protein, interacts with OsJAZ proteins in a jasmonate signaling pathway leading to drought tolerance in rice%5BTitle%5D), OsJAZ1, a rice ZIM domain protein, interacted with OsbHLH148 in yeast two-hybrid and pull-down assays, but it interacted with the putative OsCOI1 only in the presence of coronatine